 »View cluster clients

-This view will also live-update as the state of client nodes change.
+This view will also live-update as the states of client nodes change.

 »Filter the client view